 In the end Ben’s nerves stood up to the tension better than Mohammed’s and he missed fewer hoop attempts, so ran out as the winner in the final 5th game 7-5 to become the first American World Champion after a gruelling match – starting at 11am and finishing up at 5:15pm

 Bronze medal winners were Hamy Erian and Josh Freeth.
 5th to 8th were respectively Roger Bilton, Mostafa Nezar, Stephen Mulliner and Jose Alvarez-Sala.

 In parallel with the Knock-Outs there were also competitions for the losers – the Plate for those who didn’t qualify for the Knock-Out, the Bowl for losers in the first round of the Knock-Out and the Shield for second round losers.
 The Plate was won by Euan Burridge (England) beating Lionel Tibble (England), the Bowl by George Coulter (New Zealand) beating Harry Fisher (England) and the Shield by Duncan Dixon (New Zealand) beating Tobi Savage (England).

-We had locally a great success with three sponsors contributing (AV Trinity, Wells Associates and Thompson, Snell, Passmore plus a grant from Royal Tunbridge Wells Together) and many spectators, in addition to some filming from Escape to the Perfect Town.
+In addition to the sponsors at Sussex County Tunbridge Wells had a great success with three sponsors contributing (AV Trinity, Wells Associates and Thompson, Snell, Passmore plus a grant from Royal Tunbridge Wells Together) and many spectators, in addition to some filming from Escape to the Perfect Town.
 The postings we made on this website can be accessed via this page.